brlin-tw/Git_Pre-commit_Hook_for_GNU_Bash_Projects/README.markdown

 This project has been superseded by [pre-commit - A framework for managing and maintaining multi-language pre-commit hooks](https://pre-commit.com/), which is far more flexible and feature-rich than this project can provide.
 It is recommended to use that instead.

-A sample pre-commit configuration and Travis CIhas applied to this project for reference, checkout the .pre-commit-config.yaml and .travis.yml file for more info.
+A sample pre-commit configuration and Travis CI has applied to this project for reference, checkout the .pre-commit-config.yaml and .travis.yml file for more info.

 ## 作者<br>Author